 Perineoplasty: The perineum—the area of skin tissue that extends from the vagina to the anus—is often injured from an episiotomy or tearing during childbirth.
-This method is sometimes combined with a vaginoplasty, and is designed to tighten the posterior muscles and remove excess perineal skin and distal vaginal mucosa.
+This method is sometimes combined with a vaginoplasty and is designed to tighten the posterior muscles and remove excess perineal skin and distal vaginal mucosa.
 The procedure is known to eliminate or reduce the lax feeling of the area while improving the look and function of the genitalia.
 This option is suggested for patients without vaginal laxity, but that wish to repair and improve the sexual function and aesthetic appearance of the perineum after labor.

 Hymenoplasty (Hymenorrhaphy): This procedure is also known as “revirginization.”
 This surgical technique is designed to reconstruct the hymen.
-In many situations, this procedure is performed on women from cultures that place a high value on a woman’s virginity before marriage.
-For women in the United States, the desire to experience “virginity” again can be appealing for some non-virginal women—whether facing societal pressure to erase their sexual history, as a form of closure after a sexual assault, or simply wanting to relive the experience of being “intact” again.
+In many situations, this procedure is performed on women from cultures that place a high value on a woman’s virginity before the marriage.
+For women in the United States, the desire to experience “virginity” again can be appealing for some non-virginal women—whether facing societal pressure to erase their sexual history, as a form of closure after a sexual assault or simply wanting to relive the experience of being “intact” again.

 Surgical Outer Vaginal Rejuvenation